And it is a hard job selling my fellow Americans on the moral superiority of personal liberty and its main ingredient, limited government.

 It sticks to steel.

-And but however, the New York Port of Authority caved into environmentalists and denied the use of this asbestos, and an inferior substitute was used.
+But however, the New York Port of Authority caved into environmentalists and denied the use of this asbestos.

 It would not have happened.

-Now, there are other restrictions on asbestos, and that is uh we can't use it in our naval vessels, and it makes the naval vessels more vulnerable to our enemies.
+That is, we can't use it in our naval vessels, and it makes the naval vessels more vulnerable to our enemies.

 There's another story that people are unaware of.

-The Columbia spaceship disaster was uh a result of EPA's demand that NASA not use Freon in its thermal insulating foam.
+The Columbia spaceship disaster was a result of EPA's demand that NASA not use Freon in its thermal insulating foam.

-Uh Congress uh mandates uh automobile fuel mileage standards.
+Congress mandates automobile fuel mileage standards.

-They call them a CAFE standards, actually what CAFE stands for is corporate average fuel economy.
+Actually, what CAFE stands for is corporate average fuel economy.

-Now, these mandates made by uh Congress causes Detroit and other car manufacturers to produce lighter and less crash-worthy cars.
+Now, these mandates made by Congress causes Detroit and other car manufacturers to produce lighter and less crash-worthy cars.

 Now, in 2002, the National Academy of Sciences calculated that CAFE standards cause 2,000 additional traffic deaths each year.

-In 1999, USA Today analysis of the government and the insurance institute data found that since 1970s,
+In 1999, USA Today analysis of the government and the Insurance Institute data found that since 1970s,

-the when the CAFE standards began, when they went into effect, 46,000 people died in crashes where they would have likely survived had they been riding in heavier cars.
+when the CAFE standards began, when they went into effect, 46,000 people died in crashes where they would have likely survived had they been riding in heavier cars.

-Now, now here's the story, folks.
+Now, here's the story, folks.

 None of this is news to politicians.

-It's just that the environmental extremists, they have the ears of the politicians, and the victims don't.
+It's just that the environmental extremists, they have the ears of the politicians and the victims don't.

-You just plain don't know that that person might have survived, let's say the automobile accident had it not been for these cafe standards.
+You just plain don't know that that person might have survived, let's say the automobile accident, had it not been for these CAFE standards.

 But see, the politicians know this, and they're not going to tell you.

-You're not going to tell you at all.
+They're not going to tell you at all.

 We'll be back with your calls after this.

-And by the way, uh you folks, if you uh if you read something that I've uh written and uh if you if I said something on the previous show that you're concerned about upset, I welcome you to call in because this is open line Friday, but now let's go to the phones and welcome Chris from Asheville, North Carolina.
+And by the way, you folks, if you read something that I've written, and if I said something on the previous show that you're concerned about, I welcome you to call in because this is Open Line Friday.

 Welcome to the show, Chris.